nocalhost/nocalhost.github.io/docs/config/config-deployment-quickstart.md

 <br/>

-:::danger A unique configuration method of Deploy Config ———— `config.yaml`
+:::danger Deployment configuration is usually declared through `config.yaml`

 The name of Deploy Config is normally `config.yaml`, which is also the recommended name, but it is ok to use other names.